ndwarshuis/org-ml/README.md

 #### om-elem-match-map `(pattern fun elem)`

-Apply `fun` to targets matching `pattern` in the contents of `elem`.
+Apply `fun` to nodes matching `pattern` in `elem`.
-`fun` is a function that takes a single argument (the target element or object) and returns a new element or object which will replace the original.
+`fun` is a unary function that takes a node and returns a new node which will replace the original.

 `pattern` follows the same rules as [`om-elem-match`](#om-elem-match-pattern-elem).